jigth/navbars/README.md

-# navbars
+# Navbars

-Practice project with navbars with CSS, Media queries and some simple CSS animations.
+Vainilla HTML and CSS project with navbars.
+Using media queries, simple transitions, grid layout, absolute and fixed positioning, and CSS smooth scrolling.